-Smash: Carefully remove the sheet pan from the oven, using a flat bottom item (I used the bottom of a 1 cup measure) or potato masher, smash potatoes.
+Smash: Carefully remove the sheet pan from the oven, using a flat bottom item (I used the bottom of a 1 cup measuring cup) or back of a big spatula, smash potatoes.
 Smash to about 1/2 inch, a little smaller if you can without them falling apart too much.
-Use a fork to help remove tators that may stick.
+Gently use a fork to help remove potatoes that may stick to your smasher of choice.
 It’s ok if they fall apart a little, they should crisp up and stick together once finished.

-If you prefer you can boil your potatoes first.
-Fill a large pot potatoes, add enough water to cover with 3 inches over, bring to a boil, reduce heat to medium and cook until potatoes are tender, about 15 – 20 minutes.
-Transfer to baking sheet, brush with olive oil and sprinkle with salt and herbs of choice, bake in preheated oven for 25 – 30 minutes.
+If you prefer you can boil the potatoes first.
+Fill a large pot with potatoes, add enough water to cover with 3 inches over, bring to a boil, reduce heat to medium and cook until potatoes are tender, about 15 – 20 minutes.
+Transfer to a baking sheet, brush with olive oil and sprinkle with salt and herbs of choice, bake in preheated oven for 25 – 30 minutes.
 Bake longer if you like very crispy potatoes.
 You can try for yourself both ways and see if you tell the difference between cooking styles.